 Sound frequency waves can be transmitted from one area to another via vents, heating pipes, light fixtures, and switchboards.
 Putty pads can also aid in minimizing noise transmission.
 However, between the drywall and the surrounding ceilings and walls, there should be a space.
 To reduce sound transfer, seal these locations with acoustic caulking.
 Moreover, sound can be reduced by 12–15 STC points using robust clips and conduits.

 When is 5/8 drywall required, and when is the 1/2 one?
 It will depend on the size of the wall and ceiling.
-But still, someone wants to know the best drywall for soundproofing 5/8″ vs 1/2″ he should focus on 5/8-inch drywall.
+But still, if someone wants to know the best drywall for soundproofing 5/8″ vs 1/2″ he should focus on 5/8-inch drywall.